illinois-cs241/coursebook/.github/PULL_REQUEST_TEMPLATE.md

 ## Breaking Change

-Does your PR require plugin users to manually update their apps to accommodate your change?
+Does this cause any new material not previously covered in the course to be required?

-- [ ] Yes, this is a breaking change (please indicate a breaking change in CHANGELOG.md and increment major revision).
+- [ ] Yes, this is a breaking change (please indicate a breaking change in CHANGELOG.md).
 - [ ] No, this is *not* a breaking change.